robonoff/Cloud-Computing-2023-2024/Basic/README.md

 ## Prerequisites

-Docker and Docker compose must be necessarly installed on your machine.
+Docker and Docker compose.
 A basic understanding of containerization with Docker, then Docker Compose, YAML syntax, python and virtual environments.

 ## Steps followed to build the container